CESSProject/cess-go-sdk/README.md

 </div>

-The go sdk implementation of the CESS network, which provides RPC calls, status queries, and access to the p2p storage network of the CESS chain.
+The go sdk implementation of the CESS network, which provides RPC calls, status queries, block transactions and other functions.

 ## Reporting a Vulnerability
 If you find out any vulnerability, Please send an email to frode@cess.one, we are happy to communicate with you.